cmems-arcticbliss/lu-simulator/README.md

 and the third column gives the grid type (T, U, V or F).
 Vectors must come by groups of 2 successive variables, and tensors by groups of 3 successive variables.

-The program needs to know if the variables corresponds to scalar, vector or tensor fields because vectors and tensors must be rotated with the coordinate system (so that the local orientation of vectors and tensors with respect to scalar fields remains unchanged).
 For vectors, we must provide the components x and y, and for tensors, we must provide the components xx, xy, and yy (in that order, assuming symmetry of the tensor).